ashanibose/RetailMR/README.md

-# RetailMR - MapReduce Retail Data Analysis
+# SalesAnalytics-MapReduce - Retail Sales Data Analysis

 A Java-based MapReduce project for analyzing retail sales data, specifically designed to calculate total sales revenue and sales volume for the year 2010.